sosegon/lightning-generator/README.md

 ### LIGHTNING GENERATOR

 This is a project to generate lightning bolts procedurally.
-The purpose of the project is to explore options to generate lightning with simple mathematical rules and svg filters.
+The purpose is to explore options to generate lightning with simple mathematical operations and render it using svg.
 You can see it live [here](http://se-vel.com/lightning-generator/).

 ![](images/lightning-bolt.gif)

 ### Inspiration

 A lightning bolt can be seen as the root of a plant.
 At a first glance, there is a main trunk with several branches coming out throughout it.
-Each branch also have sub-branches and the structure repeats recursively i.e. there is fractal.
+Each branch also have sub-branches and the structure repeats recursively i.e. the structure behaves as a fractal.

 Also, each branch seems to follow a semi-chaotic path, it is difficult to see where each one goes, but they have a clear direction: down to soil.

 With these ideas, it is time to define the algorithm.